Who Is Mary Renault?

 Eventually there were eight of these.
 And the history presented in them did not go unchallenged.4 She had relied heavily on the (now controversial) theories of Robert Graves for her two books about Theseus (The King Must Die in 1958 and the 1962 The Bull from the Sea), some labeled her image of Alexander the Great romantic and uncritical, and real study of Macedonia as a sub-discipline of the history of Greek civilization only began in earnest a year after the publication of her first work about Alexander’s youth, Fire From Heaven (1969).
 Still, even critics credit her with bringing ancient Greece alive and providing a vivid and perceptive grasp of personalities, not to mention thorough accuracy in historical detail.

 And her success was enormous.
-Forty years later she remains the standard by which all other presentations of Alexander the Great are judged.
+Fifty years later she remains the standard by which all other presentations of Alexander the Great are judged.

 Her contribution towards tolerance of homosexuality is harder to evaluate.
 There are those who fault her for her reticence on the topic, for not standing up stridently and forthrightly for identity politics.
 The fact is, though, that the strength of her presentations lies precisely in the sophistication of what she leaves unsaid.
 In the worlds she created, homosexuality was offered simply as a natural and unthreatening part of a continuum of human sexuality – which she believed was innately in flux – and she rejected any logic that would characterize people primarily by their sexual orientation.